 Personalization

-Technology is constantly evolving, and as it does, we’ll start to see more personalization in advertising and male voice acting.
+Technology is constantly evolving; as it does, we’ll see more personalization in advertising and male voice acting.
 Companies will start delivering personalized messages based on specific interests.

 Inclusivity

-We started seeing a trend of inclusivity for male voice actors within the last few decades, and we don’t see this slowing down anytime soon.
-Casting for male voices will emphasize diverse voices representing different races, cultures, and backgrounds.
+Within the last few decades, we have seen a trend of inclusivity for male voice actors, and we don’t see this slowing down anytime soon.
+Casting for male voices will emphasize diverse voices representing different races, cultures and backgrounds.

 eLearning

-We already see male voice acting in advertisements, TV shows, movies, and video games, but as schools continue to provide eLearning opportunities, we’ll start to see the need for more male voice actors to assist with the shift.
+We already see male voice acting in advertisements, TV shows, movies and video games.
+Still, as schools continue to provide eLearning opportunities, we’ll see the need for more male voice actors to assist with the shift.

-This could include hiring male voice actors to read professor notes in a lecture format, ask questions for tests, or any other aspect of eLearning that will help make it more accessible for people.
+This could include hiring male voice actors to read professor notes in a lecture format, ask questions for tests, or any other aspect of eLearning that will help make it more accessible.

 Audiobooks